 10 tips for online counselling and therapy

-1) Close other internet using programs
+1. Close other internet-using programs

-2) Get the lighting right!
+2. Get the lighting right!

-4) What’s the picture like?
+4. What’s the picture like?

-5) It’s often a good idea to wear headphones
+5. It’s often a good idea to wear headphones

-6) Can you be overheard?
+6. Can you be overheard?

 Because if you can, or even wonder if you can be, that won’t work.
 You need to know that your session is confidential.

-7) Have a backup!
+7. Have a backup!

 If all else fails (technically) you and your therapist should have a plan.
 The one I have with clients is I will call them on their landline or mobile.

-8) Research and know the level of confidentiality offered by the technology you are using
+8. Research and know the level of confidentiality offered by the technology you are using

 Make sure you are happy with it.
 Google will help you find this information and the technology provider’s privacy statement.

-9) Take a break
+9. Take a break

-When people come to face-to-face therapy they often have a bit of time to process the session, this can be the journey home or to work, when they do their session online at home or work, they often go straight back into their day.
+When people come to face-to-face therapy they often have a bit of time to process the session, this can be the journey home or to work.
+When they do a session online at home or work, however, they often go straight back into their day.

-10) Share your concerns
+10. Share your concerns